harmingcola/contract/_sources/kv_client.txt

-Client facing example : Key Value Client
+Server facing example : Key Value Client
 ========================================

 The Key value client (kvClient) is a project we're using to validate the client facing aspects of the Contract project.